kareemelbadry/kareemelbadry.github.io/_pages/about.md

 I grew up in Roseburg, Oregon.
 I was an undergraduate at [Yale University](https://astronomy.yale.edu/) (B.S., astrophysics, 2016), a graduate student at [UC Berkeley](https://astro.berkeley.edu/) (Ph.D., astrophysics, 2021), and a postdoc at the [Harvard/Smithsonian Center for Astrophysics](https://www.cfa.harvard.edu/) (Junior Fellow, 2021-2023).
 I moved to Caltech in 2023.
 I also hold a recurring visitor appointment at the [Max Planck Institute for Astronomy](https://www.mpia.de/en) in Heidelberg.
 Besides astronomy, I like food, running, hiking and cycling, playing chess, and memes.

-I am happy to talk anytime with current and prospective Caltech students and postdocs interested in working on a research project.
+I am happy to talk anytime with Caltech students and current or prospective postdocs interested in working on a research project.

+Information about the Caltech graduate program is available [here](https://www.astro.caltech.edu/academics/graduate-program).
+I receive too many pre-admissions inquiries to respond to individually, but I will be happy to discuss research opportunties in my group if you are admitted to our program.

 Contact Me
 ======